drbfraser/CRADLE-Platform/docs/development.md

 - Navigate to http://localhost:3000/ to check out the React client running in your browser, communicating to the server hosted at http://localhost:5000/ which is communicating with MySQL!
 - You will be able work on the client-side and server-side code, all while being able to enjoy hot-reloading!

+---

+# Development

+## General Tips

 - Make sure to check out the API documentation at http://localhost:5000/apidocs

-- Once the initial setup is completed, you'll only need to run `docker-compose up` in the `cradle-platform` directory and `npm start` in the client directory to start Cradle.
+- Once the initial setup is completed, you'll only need to run `docker-compose up` in the `cradle-platform` directory and `npm start` in the client directory to run Cradle.

 - If using Docker Desktop, you may also start / restart / stop the containers from within the GUI.

+## Code Formatting

+In order to pass the pipeline (and for readability) your code must be properly formatted.

+### Frontend

+Frontend code is formatted using Prettier and must pass ESLint.
+Run `npm run format` in the `client` directory to format all frontend files and run a lint check.

+### Backend

+Backend code is formatted using Black.
+With your Docker containers running, run `docker exec cradle_flask black .` to format all backend files.

+## Package Changes

+It's always best to avoid adding additional dependencies to the project if possible.
+Try to use existing packages rather than installing a new one.

+### Frontend

+- New packages can be installed in the frontend by running `npm install PACKAGE_NAME` in the `client` folder
+-  If another team member has installed a new package, you'll need to run `npm install`

+### Backend

+- New packages can be installed in the backend by running `docker exec cradle_flask pip install PACKAGE_NAME` with your Docker containers running
+- If another team member has installed a new package, you'll need to run `docker-compose build` with your Docker containers off

 ## Database Changes

 - If working on the backend, when you make database changes you'll need to create migrations: run `docker exec cradle_flask flask db migrate` to do so

 - If database changes have been made (by you or other team members), run `docker exec cradle_flask flask db upgrade` to upgrade your database schema

 ## Reseeding your Database